 Social Work (MA)

-Since September 2005, Cardiff University has been offering a 2-year full-time programme, leading to an MA and a professional qualification in social work.
+Cardiff University has offered a 2-year full-time programme leading to an MA and a professional qualification in social work since September 2005.
 The course offers knowledge and expertise for career paths such as: Social Worker, Care Manager, Project Manager, Senior Project Manager, R&D Officer, and Service Development Officer.

 - Teaching staff have a current practice and research background that keeps them up to date with developments in the field.

-- Assessment is carried out by a variety of methods including essays, project work and case studies.
+- Assessment is carried out by a variety of methods including essays, practice portfolios and reflective accounts.

 - Professional development stems from strong tutorial support, a research-led teaching environment and access to a range of placement opportunities in specialist fields.